 The formerly incarcerated population is one of the communities with the least access to these types of experiences and we believe is one of the communities that would benefit the most from access.

-Rewilding has partnered with 7 transition programs in NYC (The Bronx and Harlem) that assist formerly incarcerated young men as they transition back into their communities after incarceration.
-RAAR will offer these men an opportunity to leave the city and head west where they will participate in a variety of hands-on activities aimed at developing leadership skills and promoting growth and healing.
+Rewilding has partnered with 7 transition programs in NYC (The Bronx and Harlem) and 1 in Colorado (Denver) that assist formerly incarcerated young men as they transition back into their communities after incarceration.
+RAAR will offer individuals from these programs an opportunity to leave the cities they live in and participate in a variety of hands-on activities aimed at developing leadership skills and promoting growth and healing.

 Inspiration for the Film